webspecs/publican/DOCKER.md

-## Push Docker container to Docker Hub registry
+### Push Docker container to Docker Hub registry

 The Docker registry is basically a storage service of docker container states from which we can pull and run from it.
 It saves us to rebuild the container on every server that would run the container.

 Docker uses a semantic similar to git, a container can be commited and pushed to a repository.
 That’s what we’ll do here.

-Rever to [Docker command line "commit" documentation](http://docs.docker.com/reference/commandline/cli/#commit-a-container) for further details.
+Refer to [Docker command line "commit" documentation](http://docs.docker.com/reference/commandline/cli/#commit-a-container) for further details.

 This project Docker registry entry is at [registry.hub.docker.com/u/**webspecs/publican**](https://registry.hub.docker.com/u/webspecs/publican/).